Premai/GettingAndCleaningData/README.md

 README.md -- this is the readme
 CodeBook.md -- codebook describing variables, the data and transformations
 run_analysis.R --  R code to create tidy data
+makeCodebook.Rmd -- To make the codebook from the R program
+DSSmartphonesTidy.csv -- CSV format of the output file
+DSSmartphonesTidy.txt -- txt format of the output file
+UCI HAR Dataset  -- contains the folder with the unzipped files

 ## Things to consider before running script locally on your desktop
 Please download the script run_analysis.R and set the work directory to the folder in which the